dlang/DIPs/DIPs/1NNN-MHH.md

     enum MyUDA;
     template HandleTheUDA(alias handleThis) {/* impl */}
     @MyUDA void widget() {}
-    //Ugly

     mixin HandleTheUDA!handleThis;
+    //^A mixin per symbol is ugly

+    mixin HandleTheUDA!home;
-    //Slow, we don't want to search the entire module just for one UDA mixin HandleTheUDA!home;
+    //^A searching mixin has the potential to be very slowwe don't want to search the entire module just for one UDA
 ```
-i.e. With this DIP, MyUDA can be declared as a template that can perform the `mixin` itself.
+i.e. This DIP enables the library writer to create a UDA that can manage the per-symbol `mixin` itself.
+In translating our example to this new idiom *MyUDA* would go from being an `enum` to a template as the code contained within *HandleTheUDA* is now done at the UDA instead.
+When the library is consumed, however, the API would be the same due to the use of default parameters (other than the lack of `mixin`s).

 This does not add any new dragons or side effects beyond what the original construct could do.
 ## Prior Work
 ### A pattern that already does the job
 The following pattern can be used within a UDA to find what said UDA is attached to.